dt-demos/config-automation/README.md

 # Overview

-This project is to show how to use the Dynatrace APIs for configuration using configuration as code.
+This project is to show how to use the [Dynatrace configuration API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/configuration-api/) with the configuration as code model.

 A script named ```dtconfig.sh``` will parse the values in a provided YAML file that defines the various configurations to process.
 A configuraton is in a single YAML file and Dynatrace configuration JSON files are in subfolders.
 See the ```sample/sample.yaml``` and subfolders as examples.